As used in the constitution and bylaws of the West Virginia Society of Professional Surveyors the following terms shall have the following meanings:

 Section 3.
 Violations of the provisions of the Society Constitution and Bylaws, or conviction of a felony, shall be considered as just cause for discipline as provided in Bylaw 2.

 Section 1.
 Charges or complaints that a member has allegedly violated the laws and regulations governing Professional Surveyors may be filed in writing by anyone having factual knowledge of the matters; charges concerning the Constitution and Bylaws may be filed by a member in good standing.
-Each member is responsible to render written reports of factual knowledge they have of alleged violations.
-Such charges may be filed with the Chairperson of the Membership and Peer Review Committee of the Society or a member of the Board of Directors of the Society or an officer of a Chapter.
+Each member filing charges is responsible to render written reports of factual knowledge they have of alleged violations.
+Such charges may be filed with the Chairperson of the Membership and Peer Review Committee of the Society or a member of the Board of Directors of the Society, hereafter referred to as the “Board”, or an officer of a Chapter.